Certificate in Horticulture

 Printing your Certificate

-Upon successful completion of all program requirements, complete this form to request your Undergraduate Certificate in Horticulture.
-Once completed, we will confirm all requirements are met and send your certificate in the mail.
+Upon successful completion of certificate requirements, please click on the link in the e-mail you were sent when you first applied to request your Certificate.
+Once completed and submitted, we will confirm all requirements are met and send your Certificate in the mail.
+If you can't find your acceptance email, please contact Dianne Carson.